spl/philosophical-notes/charity/index.md

 * May lead one to over assume rationality, e.g. in children or people with conditions or just not focused
 * May require one to adjust their argumentative goal

+## What skills or attributes are needed for implementing the principle of charity?

+* Empathy
+* Humility
+* Imagination
+* Practice

 ## Related

 * Critical thinking